Child Friendly Cities Initiative

 A Child Friendly City takes actions to improve the welfare of kids — while also creating pathways for their voices to be heard

-Is your city child-friendly?
+Is your community child-friendly?

 To find out, just ask the kids who live there.